 We've looked at their unique selling points, the main market it's aimed for - and just how hard it is to get your hands on one of these 'alternative' handsets if you're so desperate to stand out from the crowd.

-There's a small chance you may have heard of this phone if you live in the UK, but it's a smaller brand not many people have heard of.
-Let us fill you in: a lot about about the Wileyfox Storm hints at a premium phone, but the price point is surprisingly low.
+If you haven't heard of Wileyfox, let us fill you in: a lot about about the Wileyfox Swift 2 Plus hints at a premium phone, but the price point is surprisingly low.

-Wileyfox is a new start up that has put together a phone with a great 5.5-inch Full HD display, 32GB of storage, a 20MP camera and a (middling) Qualcomm Snapdragon 615 processor.
+Wileyfox is a new start up that has put together a phone with a great 5-inch 720p display, 32GB of storage, a 16MP camera and a (middling) Qualcomm Snapdragon 430 processor.

 But it's all about the price of the Wileyfox Storm.
-It's only £199, which for a phone with this high-spec is very impressive.
+It's only £189, which for a phone with this spec and premium design is very impressive.
 You just have to trust a smartphone brand you've never really heard of and live in the UK.

 - Availability: UK only, so far